jpalardy/jpalardy.github.io/_posts/2016-12-26-best-books-i-read-2016.markdown

 Is this a _technical_ book?
 It deals with technical topics (virtual money, blockchains, cryptography, mining...), but it has cute cartoons to help explain some of the concepts.
-It reminds be of my review of [Economix](https://blog.jpalardy.com/posts/best-books-i-read-2015/#economix) -- edutainment: learning while being entertained, it's the best.
+It reminds me of my review of [Economix](https://blog.jpalardy.com/posts/best-books-i-read-2015/#economix) -- edutainment: learning while being entertained, it's the best.